nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Advance

-VMS data are saved as a JSON file.
+VMS data are saved as a JSON files in `[JAR file location]/data`.
 Advanced users are welcome to update data directly by editing that data file.

-Locations:

-1. `[JAR file location]/data/patientlist.json`
-2. `[JAR file location]/data/appointmentlist.json`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, VMS will discard all data and start with an empty data file at the next run.